Injured In A Car Accident?

 We Deal With Everything Else.

 Knowing what to do after a serious accident can be confusing.
 Even knowing what information you need to build a strong, legal case might not be so straightforward.
-That's why it's critical that you have someone on your side who knows how to handle serious auto accidents - and knows how to get results.
+That's why it's critical that you have someone on your side who knows how to handle serious car accidents - and knows how to get results.
 That's why you need a car accident attorney from the Law Offices of Mark E. Salomone in Massachusetts or the Law Offices of Mark E. Salomone & Morelli in Connecticut.

 Whether your accident happened on a two-lane road, a major highway or in downtown Boston or Hartford, we can help you hold the driver who caused your crash accountable for his or her actions.
 We know how the legal system works - and we have the case results to prove it.
-Our attorneys have obtained millions of dollars in settlements and verdicts for people injured in motor vehicle accidents throughout Massachusetts and Connecticut.
+Our attorneys have obtained millions of dollars in settlements and verdicts for people injured in car accidents throughout Massachusetts and Connecticut.

 - Rear-end collisions

 - Uninsured driver accidents

 What are the main causes of car accidents?